 Museums & Galleries Exhibition Tax Relief | Frequently Asked Questions

 If you are responsible for the finance and operations of a museum or gallery, you might be thinking about submitting a Museums & Galleries Exhibition Tax Relief claim, or you have already submitted a claim and are looking for some additional information for your next return.
-In this article, Hazel Pratt, Head of our Tourism & Hospitality Team has put together some frequently asked questions to help you submit your claim, or please contact firstname.lastname@example.org for more information.
+In this article, we have put together some frequently asked questions to help you submit your claim, or please contact firstname.lastname@example.org for more information.

 Who can claim Museums & Galleries Exhibition Tax Relief?